-After you set up a subsidiary, you need to focus on hiring dedicated talent that will help grow your business.
+After you decide to expand to China, you need to focus on hiring dedicated talent that will help grow your business.
 However, the process involves more than just finding the right candidates.
 Companies need to understand every aspect of Chinese employment law and compliance to avoid fines or other penalties.

 How to Hire Employees in China

 China employment compliance begins when you start to hire employees.
-Chinese labor laws lay out basic principles for hiring, including treating all employees fairly and equally regardless of race or sex.
+Chinese labor laws lay out basic principles for hiring, including treating all employees fairly and equally regardless of race, ethnicity, religion, or sex.
 Employers are also not allowed to hire anyone under the age of 16.

 Employers must sign employment agreements with their workers when they are hired.
 However, the employment agreement process depends on your business structure.
 Limited companies are the only businesses that can sign contracts directly with Chinese workers, while a representative office must hire local employees through a local service unit — a licensed third party.

 As of March 2020, electronic labor contracts are permitted.

 China Employment Laws